CodeJonesW/Wills_Blog/assets/blog-posts/deep-link-ios-expo-firebase.md

 ## Terminology

-- In this articles there are various pieces of the linking implementation with their own specific names.
-My experience reading various articles led me to define the terms as below.
+- In this article there are various pieces of the linking implementation with their own specific names.
+My experience reading various articles has led me to define the terms as below.
 - Deep links - general term to describe links that will navigate into the relative app when the user is on a mobile device.
 - Universal Links - Apple's setup for how an iOS app knows about its deep link configuration
 - Dynamic Links - Firebase's setup for allowing an app to dynamically decide where to go pending the operating system.